and the college’s ongoing response to the COVID-19 pandemic.

 Response to Bias Incident Reports

-The college’s response to a bias incident report will depend on various factors, including the nature and severity of the complaint, the reporting individual’s wishes, the effect on the campus community, and the college’s obligations under the law.
+The college’s response to a bias incident report will depend on various factors, including the nature and severity of the complaint, whether the respondent is known or not known, the reporting individual’s wishes, the effect on the campus community, and the college’s obligations under the law.

 The Bias Response Team acts as the college’s first response team in addressing reported bias incidents in which no respondent can be identified.
-All reported bias incidents will be referred to the Institutional Equity Officer who will make an initial determination of whether the matter should be referred to the entire Bias Response Team for review.
-In making this determination, the equity officer may consult with the Dean of Students, the Associate Provost or the Associate Vice President of Human Resources, depending on the nature of the bias incident and the involved parties.
-Should the Institutional Equity Officer decide not to refer the incident to the entire Bias Response Team, the Institutional Equity Officer may take any action that the Bias Response Team may perform, as stated below.
+All reported bias incidents will be referred to the Vice President for Equity and Inclusion who, in consultation with the Director of Equal Opportunity, will make an initial determination of whether the matter should be referred to the entire Bias Response Team for review.
+In making this determination, the Vice President for Equity and Inclusion may also consult with the Dean of Students, the Associate Provost, the School of Social Work designee, or the Associate Vice President of Human Resources, depending on the nature of the bias incident and the involved parties.
+Should the Vice President decide not to refer the incident to the entire Bias Response Team, the Vice President may take, in consultation with the Equal Opportunity Director, any action that the Bias Response Team may perform, as stated below.

-The Bias Response Team will meet in response to receiving a bias incident report referral from the Institutional Equity Officer.
+The Bias Response Team will meet in response to receiving a bias incident report referral from the Vice President.
 The Bias Incident Response team shall consider and undertake the appropriate measures to address the incident.
 Such measures, depending on the nature and severity of the incident, may include:

 - Supporting the affected person(s) through referrals to appropriate resources;